rdlauer/articles/nativescript/ios13-preview/post.md

 # iOS 13, Sign in with Apple, iPadOS, and ARKit 3 - All on NativeScript

 Last week's [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc19/) (a.k.a.
 WWDC19, or "Dub Dub" for the cool kids 😎) brought an onslaught of product releases and announcements to Apple's ever-expanding mobility product line.
-While virtually all of us agree the $999 monitor stand was a low point of the event 😬, it was exciting to see the Apple's future-focused mobility strategy in action.
+While virtually all of us agree the $999 monitor stand was a low point of the event 😬, it was exciting to see Apple's future-focused mobility strategy in action.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We don’t have to do this.
 We could all just not do this. <a href="https://t.co/04Y5UHykLE">pic.twitter.com/04Y5UHykLE</a></p>&mdash; Burke Holland (@burkeholland) <a href="https://twitter.com/burkeholland/status/1136473423788593153?ref_src=twsrc%5Etfw">June 6, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>